 General Johan Jooste qualifies the canine involvement in anti-poaching rather simply by saying, “they are game changers”.
 And they truly are.
 Today Kruger’s canine unit sees about 52 dogs operating in a Big Five area that many now refer to as a war zone.
-On a recent trip to Kruger with Rhino Tears Wines I learnt that these hardworking dogs have a number of different functions, including the tracking of poachers in the park and the detection of contraband at entrance and exit points.
+On a recent trip to Kruger I learnt that these hardworking dogs have a number of different functions, including the tracking of poachers in the park and the detection of contraband at entrance and exit points.

 The canine function is such an important one that I was keen to get involved and help out.
 And because doggies tug on everyone’s heartstrings, there is often an outpouring from the public wanting to assist Kruger’s canines.
 But it is important that hearts, funds and help are pointed in the right direction.

 The K9 Centre in the Kruger National Park, managed by Johan De Beer, was initially established to bring in dogs and handlers for training, re-training and evaluations.
 Dogs are also brought to the centre when handlers are on leave.
 However, Grant Coleman, chairman of the Lowveld Region of the SANParks Honorary Rangers believes that the centre’s function as a training ground for dogs and handlers will become far bigger than originally planned.
 Grant says that the K9 Centre could very well become “a centre of knowledge – radiating information out to other centres and parks.
 But this transfer of knowledge comes with a cost.
 Transferring information between organisations means that the Kruger’s K9 Centre needs to grow and develop.
 Just by working at the centre we realised, sometimes on a daily basis, that the needs are growing.
 For instance a small clinic, an auditorium, obstacle courses, and storage are a few important items we now know we need.”